Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-After completing a redesign after Case Study 2, we were interested in a long-term focused field deployment with qualitative research groups who could bring their own research needs to us.
-We also wanted to move Teleoscope out of a simulated environment and into a production environment where real-world motivations and difficulties would be encountered.

-Case Study 2 had many study contrivances, such as a research topic that none of the participants were using for their own research.
-We felt that it was important to see how Teleoscope would perform when participants were subjected to all the benefits, consequences and costs of real research.
-We also committed to ongoing feature development (and bug fixes) using a quasi co-design methodology.
+After completing an additional system redesign after our second formative study with the simulated research team, we were interested in a focussed, long-term field deployment with real qualitative research groups who could bring their own research needs to us.
+In a similar vein, we wanted to move \textit{Teleoscope} out of a simulated environment and into a production environment where real-world motivations and difficulties would be encountered.
+Our extended formative study had many artificial contrivances, such as a research topic that none of the participants were using for their own research.
+We felt it was important to see how \textit{Teleoscope} would perform when participants were subjected to all the benefits, consequences and costs of real research.
+We also committed to providing ongoing feature development and bug fixes for the field deployment, drawing inspiration from co-design methodologies in HCI.

-Specifically, we were interested in the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{CS3.RQ1}.
-When put in a real-world environment, how did researchers incorporate Teleoscope into their own research practice?
-Which features, processes, and workflows within Teleoscope were commonly used and in what way? \item \textbf{CS3.RQ2}.
-Using Teleoscope, to what extent were researchers able to feel confident that they were able to retrieve data using criteria that are important to qualitative researchers, i.e., richness, information power, saturation, etc.? \end{itemize}
+For the field deployment, we were interested in the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ3}.
+When put in a real-world environment, how do researchers incorporate \textit{Teleoscope} into their research practices? \item \textbf{RQ4}.
+Using \textit{Teleoscope}, to what extent are researchers able to feel confident that they were able to retrieve data using criteria that are important to qualitative researchers, i.e., richness, information power, saturation, etc.? \end{itemize}

-During this period, we also moved Teleoscope out of a test environment into a publicly-available production release.
+During this period, we also moved \textit{Teleoscope} out of a test environment into a publicly-available production release.
 This involved adding many security features and backup systems which were exposed to the threat of arbitrary internet attacks.
-We had at least one successful security breach which was dealt with and mitigated; the number of unsuccessful attacks are unknown.
+We had at least one successful security breach which was dealt with and mitigated; the number of unsuccessful attacks were unknown.